 Please welcome Claudia Vasquez, who is today sharing a beautiful photo tutorial of making the Macaroons from Nourishing Traditions.
 Thank you, Claudia, for your inspiration and lovely photos!

--5 1/2 cups organic commercial dried unsweetened coconut meat, finely cut
+- 5 1/2 cups unsweetened shredded coconut finely cut

 Measure two tablespoons of vanilla extract and mix them together with the cup of maple syrup.

 Slowly beat in the maple syrup and vanilla, about a minute.

 Add two bags of finely cut dried unsweetened coconut into the egg white mixture.

 With a Tablespoon or the smallest ice cream scoop, take small portions of the mixture and line them on the baking sheets.